Five Signs Of ADHD To Look For In Adults

 Medically reviewed by Andrea Brant, LMHC

-Attention deficit/hyperactivity disorder, or ADHD, is a common neurodevelopmental condition marked by impulsive behavior, restlessness, and impaired functioning in everyday life that may be related to brain chemicals called neurotransmitters.
-While it seems to gain the most amount of attention among school-aged children, it can also cause challenges for adults as well.
-Learning to recognize the signs and core symptoms of ADHD diagnosed adults can help you identify if it’s something that you or a loved one may be struggling with.
-From here, you can take advantage of the treatment options available for adults to overcome the struggles you’re facing.
+Attention-deficit/hyperactivity disorder, or ADHD, is a common neurodevelopmental condition marked by impulsive behavior, restlessness, and impaired functioning in everyday life that may be related to brain chemicals called neurotransmitters.
+While it seems to gain the most amount of recognition among school-aged children, it can continue into adulthood.
+Learning to recognize the core signs and symptoms of adult ADHD (that is, ADHD diagnosed or continuing in adulthood, not necessarily beginning in adulthood) can help you identify if it’s something that you or a loved one may be struggling with.
+From here, you can take advantage of the several ADHD treatment options available, such as medications and behavioral therapy.

 iStock/dragana991